 Filing a Complaint

-In accordance with the Judiciary Policy on Equal Employment Opportunity and Harassment as well as federal and state anti-discrimination laws, any member of the Judiciary who believes he/she has been discriminated against may file a complaint with the Judiciary Office of Fair Practices (OFP).
-The OFP is responsible for conducting investigations of alleged discrimination and sexual harassment complaints.
-Any employee or applicant at any time may contact the OFP for purposes of advice, discussion of an alleged discrimination complaint and/or assistance in undertaking a formal or informal resolution of a complaint.
-The Manager of OFP or his/her designee upon receipt of a written complaint will normally undertake an investigation leading to a formal determination.
-If there are multiple reports of alleged illegal harassment or discrimination or of a single allegation of particularly grievous harassment or discrimination, the Manager of OFP may, after consultation with the Chief Judge (or Chief Judge’s designee), initiate an investigation in the absence of receipt of a written complaint.
+In accordance with the Judiciary Policy on Equal Employment Opportunity and Harassment as well as federal and state anti-discrimination laws, any member of the Judiciary who believes he/she has been discriminated against may file a complaint with the Fair Practices Department (FPD).
+The FPD is responsible for conducting investigations of alleged discrimination and sexual harassment complaints.
+Any employee or applicant at any time may contact the FPD for purposes of advice, discussion of an alleged discrimination complaint and/or assistance in undertaking a formal or informal resolution of a complaint.
+The Fair Practices Officer or his/her designee upon receipt of a written complaint will normally undertake an investigation leading to a formal determination.
+If there are multiple reports of alleged illegal harassment or discrimination or of a single allegation of particularly grievous harassment or discrimination, the Fair Practices Officer may initiate an investigation in the absence of receipt of a written complaint..
 Complaints should be submitted as soon as possible after the alleged discrimination has occurred in order to permit prompt and equitable resolution.
 In situations that require immediate action because of safety or other concerns, the Judiciary may take any necessary action (e.g. suspension with pay) in order to facilitate the investigation.

 The investigation shall be completed as thoroughly and expeditiously as possible.

-The complainant must complete a Complaint of Discrimination/Retaliation form (OFP-305) The complaint should be filed within 120 days from the date the alleged act of discrimination, harassment or retaliation took place or 120 days from the time complainant had knowledge of the alleged act and must include:
+The complainant must complete a Complaint of Discrimination/Retaliation form.
+The complaint should be filed within 120 days from the date the alleged act of discrimination, harassment or retaliation took place or 120 days from the time complainant had knowledge of the alleged act and must include: